Skip to main content

 • emphasise important information

-Using bullet points breaks the sentence up so it can be skimmed easily.
+Using bullet points breaks the sentence up so people can read it more easily.

 • creating a social media strategy